Bluegrass Guitar: Rattling the Leaves Off the Trees

 Jimmy Martin: Hold What You Got

 In the recording (and the stage performance), Jimmy imparts a rhythmic feel with absolutely take-no-prisoners impunity.
 It starts with him strumming a big fat E position chord (capo on 1st fret) “boom chuck” then “boom-pa-chuck-a” then “boom-chuck-a…” Listen to that last sixteenth note (the “a”) – hear how syncopated it is?
-When JD comes in with that horrible and annoying melodic style banjo lick, listen to how the notes are placed with exactly the same amount of swing as Jimmy’s guitar strum[1].
+When JD comes in with that horrible and annoying melodic style banjo lick, listen to how the notes are placed with exactly the same amount of swing as Jimmy’s guitar strum.
 And when Jimmy and tenor Paul Williams start singing, listen to how their words are swung in such a way that they exactly fit with Jimmy’s strumming.
 Buddy Harmon’s snare and Lightnin’ Chance’s bass (yup somebody really named their child Lightnin’) are also completely in sync.
-Listen in particular to the end of Lightnin’s bass notes and how they end exactly at Paul’s mando chops.
+Listen in particular to the end of Lightnin’s bass notes and how they end exactly at Paul’s mandolin chops.
 The result is a sound that is clean and crisp, and is swinging like Glen Miller Orchestra playing In the Mood back in 1940.

-Now that we have seen how things can really click with a strong guitarist, this is a good place to discuss what happens with a perhaps less experienced guitar player.
+Now that we have seen how things can really click with a strong guitarist, this is a good place to mention what happens with a perhaps less experienced guitar player.
 If our inchoate guitar player does not have a good idea of what a particular song needs to feel like rhythmically, and therefore cannot drive the appropriate amount of lilt, then the entire sound suffers.
 There is no consistent feel being established for the rhythm of a particular song and things generally fall flat.
 A great rhythm guitar player is something to be thankful for, as she makes a huge contribution to the overall sound.

 Punctuation